 Boxcryptor and Whisply – Guide for Windows

-With Whisply we integrated our second product into Boxcryptor.
-From now on you can share files to non-Boxcryptor users right from your Boxcryptor drive.
+With Whisply, our second product, From now on you can share files to non-Boxcryptor users right from your Boxcryptor drive.
 This guide shows you how to get started with our new integration.
-The Whisply integration currently supports Dropbox, OneDrive and Google Drive.
+The Whisply integration currently supports OneDrive, Dropbox, and Google Drive.
 With others it won't work right now.
 There are loose plans to support more cloud storage providers, but we can't tell you when exactly.
 If you are of the opinion that yours must be added simple drop a feature request to our support agents.

 1. Select the file you want to share

 Open your Boxcryptor Drive which is located under This PC ❯ Boxcryptor.
 Browse to the file you want to share via secure Whisply link.

 Right click on the file to open the context menu.
 Hover over the entry ‘Boxcryptor’ to see the available Boxcryptor options and select the option “Create Whisply link”.

 You will be asked to enter the credentials for Dropbox, OneDrive, or Google Drive.
 After that you need to confirm the connection between Boxcryptor and your cloud storage provider.
 It is important that you link the exact account which you use with Boxcryptor.
 Otherwise, it won't work.

 Once you successfully connected your cloud storage provider the browser opens and navigates to our web application Whisply.
 If you are using Whisply with a Boxcryptor Unlimited Personal or Business license you can determine your sharing options for the file.
 You can set a customized expiry date for the download link, or toggle the option that the file can only be downloaded once.

 In the next step you can choose if you want to add additional access protection by requiring a randomly generated PIN or a custom password.
 If you chose Link & Password, you are prompted to set your custom password.